doublep/logview/README.md

 After this, use commands `M-n` and `M-p` to quickly navigate forward and backward.
 Remember that these commands skip all hidden entries, whether because of your main view (or filters) or manual entry hiding.

+Finally, you can highlight all entries in a view, or, more precisely, those that are visible currently.
+This can be done with `V h` command.
+Cancel this by highlighting entries from a different view or removing highlighting altogether with `V u`.

+To summarize:

+* You can have any number of named views.
+Their definitions are stored permanently across Emacs session and are available from all Logview buffers.

+* At any time you can switch to a view, i.e. replace current filters with those stored in the view’s definition.
+Changing filters itself doesn’t alter any view definitions.

+* You can choose one navigation view, independently from the currently applied view.
+It is used by commands `M-n` and `M-p'.

+* You can highlight entries of a view, again, independently from current or navigation view.